ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-15 17:30 mf - fixups on contenttype emitters,
+and putting the journal styles into the default stylesheet.
+Some attempts on test4.

 2025-02-13 20:45 dwg - added szUser and szRpcUuid to +shmvars display, enhanced xmlrpc_client and xmlrpc_inetd_server to use shared::szRpcUuid as auth token in xmlrpc calls.